-The history above describes the situation of the Yazidi minority in Sinjar (Northern Iraq).
+The vision of Farida Global is to take action on what has happened back in August 2014.
+Farida Global aims to give voice and support to survivors and their communities in a participatory, survivor-centric, culturally sensitive, and psychosocially informed manner.The history above describes the situation of the Yazidi minority in Sinjar (Northern Iraq).
 FGO is aware of other minorities facing similar difficulties and wants to step in for them as well.
 From now on FGO wants to set up interventions and create new possibilities on reaching those survivors and other war-crime victims.

-Farida Khalaf (President)
+Farida Khalaf (Co-Founder and President)

-Farida is a Human Rights Activist and co-author of “The Girl who beat ISIS”.
+is a Human Rights Activist and co-author of “The Girl who beat ISIS”.
 Farida is one of more than 6500 Yazidi survivors of ISIS enslavement and genocide.
 She was born in the village of Kocho near Sinjar in northern Iraq.
 She was a high school student when ISIS attacked her village, killing men and taking women and children hostages.
 Farida lost her father and her older brother.
 She was taken into captivity with her mother and her other brothers.
 Her mother escaped 9 months later.
 Farida was held in captivity for four months, where she was subjected to unimaginable suffering including physical and mental abuse.